Ask the Waste Wizard to find out where and how to properly dispose of an item.

 For all household hazardous waste between 10 to 50 litres/kilograms, residents can also request a free Toxic Taxi pickup through 311.
 Apartment and condo residents should check with their Superintendent or Property Manager.

-These items can go in your Garbage Bin:
+These items go in the garbage:

 • IV bags & tubing, gastric & nasal tubes